-- The solder resist should be pulled away from the metal lead lands by a minimum of 0.06mm.
+- The solder resist should be pulled away from the metal lead lands and center pad by a minimum of 0.06mm.
 The solder resist mis-alignment is a maximum of 0.05mm and it is recommended that the lead lands are all Non Solder Mask Defined (NSMD).
-Therefore pulling the S/R 0.06mm will always ensure NSMD pads. - The minimum solder resist width is 0.13mm, therefore it is recommended that the solder resist is completely removed from between the lead lands forming a single opening for each "group" of lead lands. - At the inside corner of the solder resist where the lead land groups meet, it is recommended to provide a fillet so a solder resist width of ≥ 0.17mm remains. - The land pad should be Solder Mask Defined (SMD), with a minimum overlap of the solder resist onto the copper of 0.06mm to accommodate solder resist mis-alignment.
-In 0.5mm pitch cases it is allowable to have the solder resist opening for the land pad to be smaller than the part pad. - Ensure that the solder resist in-between the lead lands and the pad land is ≥ 0.15mm due to the high aspect ratio of the solder resist strip separating the lead lands from the pad land. - The 4 vias in the land pad should be tented with solder resist 0.4mm diameter, or 0.1mm larger than the diameter of the via.
+Therefore, pulling the S/R 0.06mm will always ensure NSMD pads. - The minimum solder resist width is 0.13mm.
+At the inside corner of the solder resist where the lead land groups meet, it is recommended to provide a fillet so a solder resist width of ≥ 0.17mm remains. - Ensure that the solder resist in-between the lead lands and the pad land is ≥ 0.15mm due to the high aspect ratio of the solder resist strip separating the lead lands from the pad land. - The 4 vias in the land pad should be tented with solder resist 0.4mm diameter, or 0.1mm larger than the diameter of the via.